MichaelG-B/Capstone_Project/README.md

 * [@samboest](https://github.com/samboest)
 * [@MichaelG-B](https://github.com/MichaelG-B)

+## Segment 3
 Accomplishments and goals moving forward-

 ### Clara Potts – Circle Role

-- Partnered with Ben on updating the ETL file with more data cleaning code in order to export cleaned dataframe to Postgres.
-The new loss_locations_table was created on the ETL file and connected to Postgres with SQLAlchemy.
+- Worked with Ben and Michael on the Interactive Map:

-- Created 3 additional tables using joins in Postgres.
-The purpose was to create the final usaf_complete table to be used in the machine learning models.
-The following tables were created this week:
+	- Created table in Postgres to export and merge with supplementary data to create the geoJSON file used in the interactive map
-	- aircraft_table
-	- usaf_defense
-	- usaf_complete
+	- Worked on multiple formatting issues within the map

+- Finished the Neural Net test Model
+	- Preprocessed data to reflect same features as main ML model
+	- Cleaned data - removing nulls
+	- Binned and transformed data to condense number of unique values per features and target variable
+	- Built neural net and optimized

-- Updated and maintained Schema.sql file with the SQL code for each of the new tables created.
+- Updated and maintained Schema.sql file with the SQL code for the new table created for geoJSON file.

-- Updated and maintained ERD to include all tables that are currently in the database.
-The ERD shows the flow of table creation starting with the uploaded dataframe from the python ETL file.
-The diagram flows right showing tables created by imported csv’s and joins in postgres until the final table on the far right.
-This is the table that the machine learning models will pull data from, usaf_complete.

-- Created preliminary model of Neural Net:
-	- set up initial structure
-	- in the process of working on binning and cleaning data
-	- goal is to optimize and have ready by next Tuesday

 ### Michael Beyer - Square Role